hedyhli/site/content/blogroll.md

 Protesilaos ("prot") is a prominent contributor to Emacs and Emacs packages.
-He is the author of the [Modus themes](https://protesilaos.com/emacs/modus-themes) used for syntax highlighting on this site.
+He is the author of the [Modus themes](https://protesilaos.com/emacs/modus-themes) which was used for syntax highlighting on this site.
 He blogs about technology, philosophy, politics, and life and he also hosts documentation of his Emacs packages on his website.
 He has a YouTube channel where he talks about philosophy, and his hut, and shares Emacs screencasts.